 Steps to reduce disease in newborn calves – December 12, 2019, 7:00 PM MT.

-Speakers: Steve Hendrick, DVM, Coaldale Veterinary Services, Cheryl Waldner, DVM, Western College of Veterinary Medicine and producer TBA.
+Speakers: Steve Hendrick, DVM, Coaldale Veterinary Services.
 Lifelong health in a beef animal can start with early interventions to improve newborn calf health and prevent calf death.
 Ellen Crane, BCRC Extension Coordinator, will also demonstration how to use the new BCRC website search tool, helping you find the information you’re looking for more quickly.

 Veterinary insights from across Canada – January 16, 2020, 7:00 PM MT.
+Speakers Werner Debertin, DVM, Provincial Vet Service NB, Jenna Funk, DVM, Metzger Veterinary Services, and Mike Jelinksi, DVM, Veterinary Agri-Health Services.
 A panel of veterinarians from across Canada will discuss some of the most common diseases they see and will answer your questions.
-Speakers TBA.

 Assessing winter kill and what you can do about it: forage rejuvenation – February 13, 2020, 7:00 PM MT.

 Speakers: Bill Thomas consultant, Christine O’Reilly, OMAFRA and Alberta producer Graeme Finn.
 Several factors can influence the abundance of winter kill.
 This webinar will discuss how to assess winter kill in alfalfa and other species, and identify the next steps to rejuvenate the forage.

 Prevent external parasites from bugging your cattle – March 12, 2020, 7:00 PM MT.